huggingface/cookbook/README.md

 ### Creating a pull request

-To contribute a new example/guide, open a pull request.
+To contribute a new example/guide, open a pull request, and tag @merveenoyan and @stevhliu.

 Here are some tips: